Ozone Generator for Hunting – A Two-Year Field Test

 Portable Ozone Generator for Hunting Reviews Hunt 3: The Slip Up

-November 2nd of 2018 I was hunting a new stand over a trail that also gave me a 250 yard view of a road that had several good trails crossing it into some hardwoods.
+On November 2nd of 2018 I was hunting a new stand over a trail that also gave me a 250-yard view of a road that had several good trails crossing it into some hardwoods.
 Right about sunrise, a bachelor group of four bucks would cross about 100 yards to my North out of range for my bow.
 I would go hang another stand on that crossing that day, but I would not see any of those bucks again that season.

 November 1st of 2019 rolled around and one year later I found myself contemplating where to hunt.
 I made a quick scouting trip to find several fresh tracks using that same trail, with my stand just 15 yards away.
 Unfortunately for me, the wind was wrong again.
 Those bucks bedded in a swamp to the west and I had an Easterly breeze.
 Hunting this set would mean blowing my scent towards the bucks trail at an angle that would not allow me a shot before they would pick it up.

 November 2nd found me in this tree anyway with the ozone generator whirring away just ever so audibly above me.
 The 1st hour and a half of daylight proved fairly uneventful.
 At around 7 am I heard the snap of a twig on the trail.
 I slowly turned my head to catch a glimpse of brown hair and antler slipping up into the shooting lane.
-The eight point stepped into view and my arrow found its mark.
+The eight-point stepped into view and my arrow found its mark.
 The buck would not go 60 yards before crashing.
 This deer 100% walked through my scent trail and I was convinced.

 Do Portable Ozone Generators Work for Hunting?

-All a hunter really needs is a weapon, good boots, woodsmanship and time to take down more than enough game for his needs every year.
+All a hunter really needs is a weapon, good boots, woodsmanship, and time to take down more than enough game for his needs every year.
 Not everyone has as much of the latter as they would like.
 That is where the ozone generator for hunting adds the most benefit.
-If a hunter with a minimal amount of time doesn’t have to wait for the right wind to hunt a particular stand, he improves his odds for taking the deer he is after with the limited amount of recreational time he has available.
+If a hunter with a minimal amount of time doesn’t have to wait for the right wind to hunt a particular stand, he improves his odds of taking the deer he is after with the limited amount of recreational time he has available.

 Do portable ozone generators work for hunting?
 Yes, unequivocally yes they do.
 Here are three “in-the-field” examples, no science needed, where I hunted a stand that I otherwise would not have and that resulted in an opportunity at a mature animal.